alonzi/DAACS-Intro-to-R/part-III.md

-# Part III: Investigating Code
+# Part III: Variables and Data Structures
 In this part we are going to dig into some code and investigate what is going on.
-Our main goal will be to understand what is going on in R for the first 30 lines of our sample code.
-In this will will also dig into the concept of variables and types and the more complicated structures we can build from them.

-## Variables and Data Structures
+Along the way we will learn about variables and data structures.

-### Exercise 1
+## Exercise 1
 1. Run the first 30 lines of code. (pete will demonstrate, everyone can follow along, questions encouraged)
     * [link to code](https://github.com/alonzi/DAACS-Intro-to-R/blob/main/RWorkshop1_SCV.R) (n.b. still the same code as previous exercises)
     * load libraries